jrl05k/laravel-under-construction/README.md

 ## Disable
 To temporarily turn off the under construction message, you can set the .env UNDER_CONSTRUCTION variable to false.

-But to permanently disable it when it is no longer needed for a live production site, you should remove the **\Jrl05k\UnderConstruction\RedirectIfUnderConstructionMiddleware::class** middleware from the Kernel.php.
+But to permanently disable it when it is no longer needed for a live production site, you should remove the **\UnderConstruction\RedirectIfUnderConstructionMiddleware::class** middleware from the Kernel.php.
 Keeping it in middleware and just disabling it by the .env setting will have a performance cost; so it is best to remove it completely from the Kernel.php middleware.

 _You can also remove the provider to clean things up more thoroughly._